Béla Horváth: Biography

 Béla Horváth was born into a Roman Catholic noble family on 29 January 1886 in Apatelek, Arad County in Austria-Hungary (now Mocrea, Romania), as the son of Gyula Horváth (1852–1924), who served as Prefect of Zimbró, Apatelek, Borosjenő and finally Sikló.
 Béla Horváth graduated in 1903 from the Reformed Church College in Szászváros (now Orăștie, Romania), where he was a classmate and friend of Petru Groza.
 He went to Budapest and graduated in 1907 from the "School of Law and Political Science" at the University of Budapest (present-day Eötvös Loránd University).
 Following this, he began doctoral studies in political science at the Franz Joseph University in Kolozsvár (now Cluj-Napoca).
 In January 1911, Horváth began his career at the Interior Ministry in Budapest.
 His poor eyesight prevented his service in the First World War.

 Following the fall of the Hungarian Soviet Republic in August 1919, Horváth was reinstated to the Ministry of Interior.
+From December 1919, Horváth worked principally in the Interior Ministry's legislative-drafting department, where he remained for approximately twenty-five years.
+His work included the preparation of major administrative legislation.
+He participated in drafting the administrative reform legislation introduced in 1928 and was involved in the preparation of the accompanying parliamentary material.
+He also collaborated with officials of the Interior and Justice ministries on the compilation of Magyar törvények és egyéb jogszabályok mutatója (Index of Hungarian Laws and Other Legal Regulations), a comprehensive index of Hungarian legislation and regulations.
 He was appointed a secretary in the minister's office on 30 August 1921.
 He became head of a department within the ministry on 30 June 1928.
 He was granted the rank of ministerial councillor on 24 August 1931.
-He was entitled as secretary of state on 4 July 1941.
+Horváth was entitled as secretary of state on 4 July 1941.

 In 1926, Béla Horváth married Sarolta Bund (1900–1982), daughter of Károly Bund (1869–1931).
 They had two children, a daughter (Magda) born in 1927 and a son (George) born in 1931.

+As fascist and antisemitic politicians gained influence in Hungary in the late 1930s, Horváth opposed the government's antisemitic legislation.
+According to his later recollections, he refused to countersign the promulgation of the First Anti-Jewish Law and subsequently also refused to countersign the Second Anti-Jewish Law.
+He also came into conflict with László Endre, a senior official in Pest-Pilis-Solt-Kiskun County who later became one of the principal organizers of the deportation of Hungarian Jews.